 Sonya Renfro reminded the board the City Sewer rates average will be going up next month.
+Sonya nemio reminata the board the city / Jewei rates average will be guille up flext Mofith.

 7. ADJOURNMENT:

 There being no further business to come before the Public Utility Advisory Board, Chairman Szigeti made a motion to adjourn the meeting.
 Member Pacourek seconded the motion.
 Motion carried unanimously.
 The meeting was adjourned.